Debraheem/Massive_star_binaries/Lab2.md

 # Lab2 - Exploring the Stability of Mass Transfer

 This lab will continue using the downloaded `Lab1_binary` directory from Lab1 where we are modeling our system as a star + point mass.
-Let's copy over the directory with a new name.
+Let's copy over the directory with a new name or redownload it from here: [Lab1_binary](https://drive.google.com/file/d/1p7A4C0r1Be3CPxPLLIVNXZTVtVWccvze/view?usp=share_link).
 ```shell-session
 $ cp -r Lab1_binary Lab2_binary
 ```